aws-amplify/amplify-js/docs/media/api_guide.md

 #### Set Custom Request Headers for Graphql

-When working with a GraphQL endpoint, you will need to set request headers for authorization purposes.
+When working with a GraphQL endpoint, you need to set request headers for authorization purposes.
 This is done by passing a `graphql_headers` function into the configuration:

 ```js
 Amplify.configure({